 One of the key parts to staying fit and healthy (physically and mentally) is to enjoy what you are doing.
 Yes, there are days when you can’t be bothered but in general successful and healthy people enjoy their exercise plans and this is because of variety and keeping things interesting.
 Swimming can offer a new and interesting dynamic to a workout regime and offer a break from the usual types of cardio or plans that people follow. (it’s just something a bit different!)

 It’s for everyone

 One of the best parts about swimming is that you can get everyone involved because it is very inclusive!
 It’s great for nanny and grandad without being too much of a strain on them (it’s actually beneficial for arthritis too).
 The kids love splashing around, having fun and getting worn out (which is always the best option for getting them to sleep well) and even the little womb bugs enjoy it too!
 Swimming during pregnancy (for most) is heavily encouraged and can help you to have a better labour!
-Even animals love a good swim, dogs especially are keen swimmers (usually) and i’ve even seen the occasional cat (although not at the local swimming pool!).
+Even animals love a good swim, dogs especially are keen swimmers (usually) and I’ve even seen the occasional cat swim (although not at the local swimming pool!).

 How can you justify swimming?
 Let me know in the comments!

 It is important to remember to consult your doctor before you undergo any new activities, especially if you have pre-existing conditions!
 I am definitely not a doctor or healthcare professional but I am writing about my experiences that were recommended to me by a specialist.
 Be safe, happy and healthy and do what is best for your body!